monoassetshop-bit/unity-monoassetshop/README.md

 ## About

 Mono Asset Shop focuses on production-ready 3D models and environment assets designed for real-time applications.
-All assets are optimized for modern game engines and include clean topology, PBR textures, and consistent scale.
+All assets are optimized for modern game engines and include PBR textures and consistent scale.

 ## Asset Store Links